Adrian94F/StereoOnSteroids/README.md

 `./read`
 and pressing any key.
 Press ESC key to exit.

-calibrate left and right camera separetly using `./calibrate` and calibrate camera system using `./calibrate-stereo`.
+calibrate left and right camera separately using `./calibrate` and calibrate camera system using `./calibrate-stereo`.